- Describe health and sexual concerns during adolescence

 Adolescents ages 14 to 16 understand the consequences of unprotected sex and teen parenthood, if properly taught, but cognitively they may lack the skills to integrate this knowledge into everyday situations or consistently to act responsibly in the heat of the moment.
 By the age of 17, many adolescents have willingly experienced sexual intercourse.
 Teens who have early sexual intercourse report strong peer pressure as a reason behind their decision.
 Some adolescents are just curious about sex and want to experience it.

 Becoming a sexually healthy adult is a developmental task of adolescence that requires integrating psychological, physical, cultural, spiritual, societal, and educational factors.
-It is particularly important to understand the adolescent in terms of his or her physical, emotional, and cognitive stage.
+It is particularly important to understand the adolescent in terms of their physical, emotional, and cognitive stage.
 Additionally, healthy adult relationships are more likely to develop when adolescent impulses are not shamed or feared.
 Guidance is certainly needed, but acknowledging that adolescent sexuality development is both normal and positive would allow for more open communication so adolescents can be more receptive to education concerning the risks (Tolman & McClelland, 2011).

 Adolescents are receptive to their culture, to the models they see at home, in school, and in the mass media.
 These observations influence moral reasoning and moral behavior, which we discuss in more detail later in this module.
 Decisions regarding sexual behavior are influenced by teens’ ability to think and reason, their values, and their educational experience.
 Helping adolescents recognize all aspects of sexual development encourages them to make informed and healthy decisions about sexual matters.